TheMaiklas/HTB-Academy-File-Inclusion/File Inclusion.md

 Using ffuf we can find php files that web application uses in some cases we might need to have a larger directory file, but for this module small directory file is enough. <code>ffuf -w Desktop/directory-list-2.3-small.txt:FUZZ -u http://94.237.59.180:42908/FUZZ.php</code> , after running command we can see that it found two .php files index and configure.

 Once we have a list of potential PHP files we want to read, we can start disclosing their sources with the base64 PHP filter.
 We can try to read source code of config.php using the base64 filter, by specifying convert.base64-encode for the read parameter and config for the resource parameter, using this code <code>php://filter/read=convert.base64-encode/resource=</code> our final URL looks like this: <code>http://94.237.59.180:42908/index.php?language=php://filter/read=convert.base64-encode/resource=configure</code>
-To copy full code we can use View Page Source
+To copy full encoded text we can use View Page Source

 ![Screenshot 2024-11-16 185901](https://github.com/user-attachments/assets/e03e9000-db00-4771-bfaa-f8f683c3e621)